 If the superintendent approves the acceptance of the foreign exchange student under 20-A M.R.S.A.
 Section 5205, sub-section 2 and assumes financial responsibility for this student, then a foreign exchange student is considered a Maine resident student of the school unit where the student physically resides during the duration of the exchange, and is counted for enrollment and subsidy purposes in that unit.
-Please Note: An explanation of Foreign Exchange Students and Foreign Tuition Students can be found at: http://www.maine.gov/education/forms/misteam/enrollment/foreignexchange_vs_foreightuition.htm
+Please Note: View an explanation of the differences between Foreign Exchange Students and Foreign Tuition Students.

 This transfer can be accomplished via a Superintendent's Agreement, a formal agreement where the superintendent of the school unit where the student resides and the superintendent of the potential receiving school unit agree on the transfer of the student from one school unit to the other.